Technical program of Wanomichi

 - Shinshin no junbi or physical and mental preparation adapted to the needs of Wanomichi practitioners from Asthanga Yoga and Gokul Yoga in order to strengthen and soften the body in the best conditions.
 By combining breath control with energy work, this preparation also helps to rebalance the body as a whole.

-- Two forms or kata: Siu Lim Tao from Wing Chun and Enshin no Kata (Heart of the circle).
+- Kata: Enshin no Kata (Heart of the circle).

 Four modules of two antagonistic techniques with partner in preparation for Taijutsu.
 With bare hands and with a jo for the study of the axes and levers specific to Iwama techniques.